Sjouwer/tp-utils/README.md

 **TP Up & Down**
 *Usage: /tpu up or /tpu down*
-Teloport a floor up or down, it'll always put you on the ground.
+Teleport a floor up or down, it'll always put you on the ground.

 **Chunk TP**
 *Usage: /tpu chunk \<x> \<z> or /tpu chunk \<x> \<y> \<z>*